 5. Dulce de Leche - thick, creamy with a deep caramel flavor it's usually made from cooking sweetened, condensed milk.
 But why make it when you can buy it ready made?
 Shelf stable, I generally keep a can or two on hand for adding to cakes, cookies or for stirring into my favorite Hot Dulce de Leche.

 9. Guava Paste - made from fresh guavas, sugar and pectin, this paste is similar to membrillo and makes a wonderful accompaniment to a cheese and charcuterie platter!
 It's also fantastic in desserts like these Tropical Guava Bars.

 Hispanic Market Shopping Guide- Bakery and Refrigerated Section

 Fresh Tortillas - I would make a trip to my local Hispanic market for these alone.
 If you have never had truly fresh tortillas, well you have been deprived of one of life's true pleasures.
-Seriously, the store bought versions don't even come close so if you are planning a meal involving fresh tortillas – make the trip!
+Seriously, the store bought versions don't even come close so if you are planning on making these Baja Style Fish Tacos, a trip to your local